wanzenried/worst-pacman/README.md

 * the map changes all the time (i plan to implement this by randomizing the maze everytime the player moves)

-## thing i want t learn during this project:
+## thing i want to learn during this project:
 * [ ] real time graphics changing
 * [ ] real time solids/boundaries/physics changing